 - vegetable oil

 Dough: Combine all ingredients in a large bowl.
 Knead 5 minutes by hand on a lightly floured surface until smooth.
 Cover.
 Rest 30 minutes.

 Fresh pierogi can sit, covered, for a few hours.
 Or if you prefer, freeze on the sheet until each pierogi is hard, then transfer to a freezer bag.

 Set a pot of well-salted water to boil.
 While waiting for water, if you desire fry bacon in a skillet and set aside.
 Fry onions in oil and once slightly golden brown, return bacon to pan and stir.
 Remove from heat and add to serving dish.

 If boiling frozen pierogies, do NOT thaw.
 Place them into pot and bring back to a hard boil.
-They are ready when they rise to the top.
+Boil for a few minutes as they float on top.
 Drain and toss immediately with fried onions and bacon in serving dish.